The Prince of Peace — Isaiah 9:6

 Septuagint (LXX, c.
 282 BC — translated by Jewish scholars before Christianity existed):

-“Because a child was born to us; a son was given to us whose leadership came upon his shoulder; and his name is called Messenger of the Great Council.”
+“Because a child was born to us; a son was given to us whose leadership came upon his shoulder; and his name is called Messenger of the Great Council, for I will bring peace upon the rulers and health to him.”

 Notice the differences.
 The KJV gives the child four divine titles.
 The Jewish translation turns those titles into a sentence about Yahuah.
 The Septuagint removes “Mighty God” and “Everlasting Father” entirely and gives the child one title: “Messenger of the Great Council.”
 And the Targum places the divine titles on Yahuah, not on the child.